BLOG

 Most companies don’t have a “marketing problem.”
 They have a leadership problem.
 Teams work hard, but no one owns the system.

-For deeper context on the types of problems a fractional CMO is brought in to solve, see:
+For deeper context on the types of problems a fractional CMO is brought in to solve, see:the strategic marketing leadership growing companies needthe strategic marketing leadership growing companies need

 Problems Solved by a Fractional CMO

 Without effective leadership, teams operate tactically rather than strategically.
-A fractional CMO installs the system and ensures everything works toward revenue outcomes.
+A fractional CMO installs the system and supports everything works toward revenue outcomes.

 Context: A growing company had a calendar full of campaigns: webinars, email blasts, weekly content, and constant social activity.
 Spending was rising, but revenue wasn’t moving in any predictable way.